kaiser-rpg/KaiserRPG.github.io/pages/reference/state/man-vs-self.md

 {% include meta.html content="It is not recommended that the Game Master have a character to enter rage frequently via purely emotional means.
 The Rage State is meant to trigger under extreme emotional stress, such as the death of a loved one." %}

 ## Fear: Shaken
 You are considered to have the Shaken State when you are afraid of an object.
-This state is the first degree of fear.
+This state is the first degree of Fear.
 While in the Shaken State, you suffer one degree of Disadvantage while the object of fear is within sight.

 The duration of this state will depend on its source.
 If caused by a power, the power will list how long it lasts, generally one round per DoF.